JAlcocerT/JAlcocerT/content/blog/entrep-flaskcms2.md

 I wanted to consolidate the ssg + admin authentication to add new properties + the [last version of st scrapping](https://github.com/JAlcocerT/moi-realestate-pb/blob/master/ScrapPhotosWebApp/OpenAI_MigrateWebInfo_v4st.py)

+n8nx(scrap+Github)+CICD to add a markdown post and get automatical SSG build.

+So...the last version of [realestate proposal with PB](https://github.com/JAlcocerT/moi-realestate-pb/blob/master/ScrapPhotosWebApp/OpenAI_MigrateWebInfo_v4st.py) is a total and complete overkill.

+Same for the thought of doing a [Gitea API connection + n8n](https://jalcocert.github.io/JAlcocerT/n8n-and-gitea/) or Flask CMS v2.x

 ---